 Although many entry-level sales employees learn most of their techniques from their authorities, the most successful ones are those with the natural skill to sell a product, idea or even lifestyle.

-Relationship building is a huge trait that is a must in this profession, but if a salesperson values the relationship more than the business efforts, it can become difficult to speak frankly with their client.
+Relationship-building is a required trait, too, but if a salesperson values the relationship more than the business efforts, it can become difficult to speak frankly with their client.
 In order to keep a business mentality, top salespeople refrain from making close relationships.

 Success comes from carefully choosing the most promising person to accept your pitch and making the product or service relative to the company as a whole, instead of focusing on the actual function.

-Top salespeople do not allow the buyer to conduct the direction of business.
-These people are in control of the sale outcome and ultimately create their own destiny.
-They are able to predict what the buyer may ultimately want and influence their thought process to fit the needs of both companies.
+Top salespeople are able to predict what the buyer may ultimately want and influence their thought process to fit the needs of both the customer and the company.
 Knowing the way certain kinds of people behave or respond to situations allows a salesperson to direct the outcome.

 Possibly a more obvious trait is the ability to keep your head up after rejection.
 Top salespeople are extremely competitive and do not let losses affect their next sales approach.